 - Barter items are also a must and you have some in your home without even knowing it.
 You should have a supply of barter items that you can trade with your neighbors without risking your survival supplies.
 Everything from vice items to batteries will worth trading and you need to know how to do it.
 You should never give away supplies for free because people will target you when they become desperate.
 Trading should be the only way of exchanging supplies between survivors.

 - Sanitation and waste disposal.
 This is something that becomes a problem during a level 3 event and you will have to handle it at some point.
-You will need to do it in a private manner if you want to stay under the radar.
+You will need to do it privately if you want to stay under the radar.
 There are many solutions to handle survival sanitation and this article will provide you with more information.

 Be smart about it!